OWASP/www-project-open-source-software-top-10/0-1-risks/OSS10-UnderOversized-Dependency.md

 **Actions:**

-1. Become aware of unused component capabilities, esp. if they use critical APIs such as to establish network connections.
+1. Become aware of unused component capabilities, esp. if they use critical (security sensitive) APIs such as to establish network connections.

     Evaluate possibilities to disable unused capabilities, or move to smaller alternative open source components with fewer capabilities.
 2. Become aware of micro packages, and consider redeveloping their functionality internally.